0b1-k/DFPlayerMini/README.md

     5. Folder 'mp3': '0001.mp3','0002.mp3','0003.mp3','0004.mp3','0005.mp3','0006.mp3','0007.mp3','0008.mp3','0009.mp3','0010.mp3'

-    Note: the track numbering scheme **matters** and dictates which playback functions can to be used.
+    Note: the track numbering scheme **matters** and dictates which playback functions can be used.
 Please read the chip's datasheet under /Docs for more information on file and folder naming conventions.

 ## Hardware setup requirements: